Logic Flow

 From Step to Step

 Of all these structural layers through which the evaluation process goes through, the most fluid paths are found among the Steps.
-Steps can connect to multiple other Steps, they can skipped, or even repeated.
+Steps can connect to multiple other Steps, they can skip, or even repeated.
 This route through the Steps is mainly defined by the control command next placed within the Steps themselves.
 This essential command can be found belonging in the "Flow" group in the Step editor's left-hand panel.

-In the Template editor's Segment view the arrows connected to the Steps represent the effects of the next
+In the Template editor's Segment view, the arrows connected to the Steps represent the effects of the next

 commands.
 An arrow pointing out of the Step indicates that the Step contains a next

 command, pointing the path towards the Step named above the arrow.
-In the image below the Step "Compose - Start" is followed by Step "Compose - End".
+In the image below, the Step "Compose - Start" is followed by Step "Compose - End".

 If you then take a look at the commands within "Compose - Start", the corresponding next